 Delayed Document Production

 Delayed document production can significantly impede the discovery process, prompting parties to consider a motion to compel.
 Such delays often arise from insufficient responses or difficulties in document retrieval, ultimately stalling litigation timelines.
 When one party experiences repeated or prolonged delayed responses, it can create an imbalance in the discovery process, hindering the ability to prepare adequately for trial.
-Consequently, the affected party may seek judicial intervention to expedite production.
+The affected party may seek judicial intervention to expedite production.
 Courts typically evaluate the reasonableness of the delays, the potential impact on case progression, and whether the requesting party has made sufficient efforts to resolve the issue amicably before resorting to a motion.
 Therefore, understanding the grounds for filing a motion to compel in cases of delayed document production is crucial.

 The Process of Filing a Motion to Compel